The Singleton

 ---

-He would, on that plane, see Julian's yacht from above.
+He would, from that plane, see Julian's yacht from above.

 ---